 Kigali, Rwanda | Founded 2006 | 200+ Youth Served

-However, this extraordinary path has led to a phenomenal culture keeper & center that supports more than 200 youth in the Kacyiru district.
-This group of youth is known as the LEAF JR Troupe.
+This extraordinary path has led to the rise of a phenomenal culture keepers & a center that supports more than 200 youth in the Kacyiru district.
+This group of youth are known as the LEAF Rwanda JR Troupe.

-The LEAF Rwanda JR Troupe is a talented, ambitious group of youth drummers & dancers from
+The Rwanda JR Troupe is a talented, ambitious group of youth drummers & dancers from

 various life backgrounds.
 These youth have an abundant amount of resilience & devotion.
 The youth have so much pride in being Rwandan and their excitement around learning their own culture is an

 The opportunity to learn their culture is an extremely valuable tool and for most, the only sprinkle of enjoyment they receive in a day.
 Even on ‘off’ days, the kids come to the center to watch the culture keepers practice and have a break from the hardships of their day to day lives.